awslabs/aws-icons-for-plantuml/AWSSymbols.md

 -->
 # AWS Symbols

-The table below lists all AWS symbols in the `dist/` directory, sorted by category.
+The main table lists all AWS symbols in the `dist/` directory, sorted by category.

 If you want to reference and use these files without Internet connectivity, you can also download the whole [*PlantUML Icons for AWS* dist](dist/) directory and reference it locally with PlantUML.